Stability of 2-Parameter Persistent Homology: Proof of

 We prove statement (ii).
 Statement (i) follows from essentially the same argument; we leave the easy adaptation to the reader.
 We give a constructive proof of statement (ii), involving sets in a high-dimensional Euclidean space with the $\ell_1$ metric.
-In an effort to make the construction more accessible, we will first present a simpler argument in $\R^3$ which proves the proposition only for $c\in [1,2)$, but which is the starting point for the main construction.
+In an effort to make the ideas more accessible, we will first present a simpler argument which proves the proposition only for $c\in [1,2)$,